aristoteleo/pantheon-cli-tutorial/cli-tutorial/src/content/en/basic/program-commands.md

 # Program Commands

-Pantheon-CLI supports direct execution of various programming language code, achieving a true hybrid programming environment.
+Pantheon-CLI supports direct execution of various programming language code, achieving a true Mixed programming environment.
 Whether it's Python, R, Julia, or Shell commands, they can all be executed seamlessly within the same session.

 ## 1. Python Programming Support